Where Are They Now? 19 Child Stars of the '90s

 You remember her as "Icebox" from Little Giants.

-Waldron is still steadily acting, including in Stitch, a movie coming out later this year that has her co-starring with another '90s favorite: Edward Furlong.
+Waldron is still steadily acting, most recently in Stitch, a movie that came out in 2014 where she co-starred with another '90s favorite: Edward Furlong.

 You remember her as: Cindy Brady from The Brady Bunch Movie.

 If you haven't seen Olivia Hack on your television lately, chances are you've probably heard her.
-Hack avoided getting typecast as Cindy Brady by turning to voiceover work, lending her pipes to everything from Hey Arnold!, Family Guy, and Care Bears: Welcome to Care-a-Lot to Star Wars: The Clone Wars.
+Hack avoided getting typecast as Cindy Brady by turning to voiceover work, lending her pipes to things like Hey Arnold!, Family Guy, Care Bears: Welcome to Care-a-Lot, and Star Wars: The Clone Wars.

 You remember them as: Darla and Alfalfa from The Little Rascals.